 Racehorse to Riding Horse Classes

-Irish Thoroughbred Marketing has committed to support the retraining of racehorses through further sponsorship of various “racehorse to riding horse” classes in Ireland, in 2013.
+Irish Thoroughbred Marketing has committed to support the retraining of racehorses through further sponsorship of various “racehorse to riding horse” classes in Ireland.
 In addition to sponsoring the increasingly popular ex-racehorse class at the Dublin Horse Show in the RDS, ITM will also support various regional shows throughout the country.

-As a new development the winners of four of the regional shows, namely, Clonmel, Cork, Gorey and Armagh will receive an automatic entry into the “Irish Thoroughbred Marketing Racehorse to Riding Horse Class”, scheduled to take place on August 10th 2013, at the RDS Horse Show in Dublin.
+As a new development the winners of four of the regional shows, namely, Clonmel, Cork, Gorey and Armagh will receive an automatic entry into the “Irish Thoroughbred Marketing Racehorse to Riding Horse Class”, scheduled to take place at the RDS Horse Show in Dublin.